-Mother’s Day is right around the corner.
-I’ve been getting junk mail about it and seen the commercials, wherein I’m being strongly encouraged to do my share of giving and gifting for yet another celebratory opportunity that involves nice, sweet and sometimes fancy gifts.
+What do you do for Mother’s Day?
+As the day approaches, I receive junk mail (for flowers, jewelry, figurines(?)) and see the commercials, which strongly encourage me to do my share of giving and gifting for yet another celebratory opportunity that involves nice, sweet and sometimes fancy gifts.
 But see here… I’m actually the target of this special day as I am also a mom, but the truth is, this advertising ploy is not going to work on me.
 I’m simply not going to buy into sentiment.

 If there are heirlooms to be had, I do hold them dear (which I thank my own mother and grandmother for).
 But I am not ready to start my own traditions by wishing I had any of this stuff: